Laya patio area with fire pit

 • price 3 of 4

 Lined with well-stocked bookshelves, wood-paneled booths and a roaring fireplace, the Wellesbourne is your booziest library dream come to life.
 It’s modeled after 18th-century England, specifically Shakespeare’s hometown, so every room is filled with refined touches.
-To get into the mood, ask for the bartender's and specify “strong and stirred,” letting the experts do the choosing, or opt for seasonal specials like the Egg Nog Blue Blazer, a holiday brew made with three different rums and house-made nog.
+To get into the mood, ask for the bartender's and specify “strong and stirred,” letting the experts do the choosing.
+Around the holidays, opt for specials like the Egg Nog Blue Blazer, a seasonally appropriate brew made with three different rums and house-made nog.

 • Delis